Trolling Flies for Trout: Must-Have Best Tips

 Use the right fly, the right depth, and the right speed.

-McFly flies are strong for small prey and winter feeding.
+McFly flies are strong choices for small prey and winter feeding.

 Bucktail flies excel when you want more movement.